 Bio Lipid Complex, a concentrated, luscious serum, is the ultimate skin repair, renewal, and protection treatment; designed to restore an impaired barrier and protect against invisible environmental aggressors.

-With all the research I have done on skin over the years, I have to say, it’s almost as if pollution were specifically designed to injure our skin; not only does it impact skin ageing, but it can trigger several pre-existing skin conditions:
+With all the research we have done on the skin over the years, we have to say, it’s almost as if pollution were specifically designed to injure our skin; not only does it impact skin ageing, but it can trigger several pre-existing skin conditions:

-Skin ageing: Pollution inhibits the protecting effects of antioxidants, making harmful damage inevitable and irreversible once the process has started.
-Manifesting itself in the loss of elasticity, firmness, and volume, which can lead to premature ageing.
+Skin ageing: Pollution inhibits the protective effects of antioxidants, making harmful damage inevitable and irreversible once the process has started.
+Manifesting itself as the loss of elasticity, firmness, and volume, which can lead to premature ageing.

 Altered pigmentation: This type of ageing, in combination with toxic chemicals, can lead to changes in skin appearance, texture, and pigmentation.

-Impaired barrier function: The outer layer of our skin contains lipids that bind our skin cells together; ozone oxidizes these lipids, impairing the barrier’s protective role, which leads to a lack of moisture and the inability to eliminate toxins from the skin, along with increased dehydration.
+Impaired barrier function: The outer layer of your skin contains lipids that bind skin cells together; ozone oxidizes these lipids, impairing the barrier’s protective role, which can lead to a lack of moisture and the inability to eliminate toxins from the skin, along with increased dehydration.

-Inflammation: The signs of skin ageing are secondary to UV radiation and environmental pollutants, which are often associated with inflammatory changes in the skin.
+Inflammation: The signs of skin ageing are secondary to UV radiation and environmental pollutants, which are often associated with inflammatory changes in your skin.

 Identifying pollution damage

-When I treat my clients, I carry out a facial analysis.
-This helps me build up a history of triggers and relieving factors.
+When we treat clients in the clinic, we always carry out a detailed facial analysis.
+This helps us build up a history of triggers and relieving factors.

-I’ve listed the consultation questions I use below, which you can use to see if a pattern emerges with your skin in association with environmental changes:
+Below we have listed the consultation questions we use, which you can use to see if a pattern emerges with your skin in association with environmental changes:

-- Do you live in the city or by a busy road?
+- do you live in the city or on a busy road?

 Cleanse: Subverting air toxins can be as simple washing your face with the right cleanser.
 The first step in protection is using an antioxidant-rich formula that will remove the invisible film of toxic pollutants gathered over the day.
 Our Miracle Cleanse is the real star of the show when it comes to mopping up free radicals and pollution residue.

 Exfoliate: Hydroxy acids like glycolic or salicylic will remove pollution residue from the pores, encouraging new skin cells to the surface.
-But remember, your skin is a barrier – especially when it’s dealing with an onslaught of pollution, so don’t over-exfoliate especially if you have a thin, sensitive skin, as it could leave your skin vulnerable.
+But remember, your skin is a barrier – especially when it’s dealing with an onslaught of pollution, so don’t over-exfoliate or use peels if you have a thin, sensitive skin, as it could leave your skin vulnerable.

 Layer: To fight the bombardment of chemicals and strengthen your skin, layer under your moisturiser with GLO Antioxidant Complex to deliver concentrated levels of antioxidants.
 You can also counteract dehydration from pollution and moisturise the deeper layers with humectants, such as hyaluronic and urea.